tesserato/dsbg/sample_content/01_readme.md

 coverImagePath: 01_dsbg_logo.webp
 ---

-DSBG (Dead Simple Blog Generator) is a free and open source command-line tool that transforms a directory of Markdown and / or HTML files into a static website.
+DSBG (Dead Simple Blog Generator) is a free and open-source command-line tool that transforms a directory of Markdown and/or HTML files into a static website.
 It's designed for ease of use, allowing you to quickly create and deploy a personal blog, documentation site, or a website with minimal configuration.

 The ethos behind it is to automate your virtual presence as much as possible, while retaining control over the created content.
 To that end, the following features are available:

 - Easy installation: Download a [pre-built binary](https://github.com/tesserato/dsbg/releases) or use `go install github.com/tesserato/dsbg@latest`,
 - Support for Markdown & HTML source files,
-- Automatic Tag generation from paths and built in tag filtering,
+- Automatic tag generation from paths and built-in tag filtering,
 - Client-side fuzzy search over all content,
 - Automatic RSS feed generation,
-- Watch mode with automatic re-build for continuous feedback,
+- Watch mode with automatic rebuild for continuous feedback,
 - 3 different themes, with the ability to add your own via custom CSS.
 - Automatic share buttons for major social networks
 - Easy to extend with analytics, comments, and more.